 If you really want to save money, the cheapest course is to drop out of the gym altogether and work out outdoors or at home instead.

-As a student or young adult, many people spend a lot of money on nightlife.
-In other words, going to town with friends is expensive.
-Here are 2 tips to save money out there:
+As a student or a young adult, many people spend a lot of money on nightlife.
+In other words, going out partying with friends is expensive.
+Here are 3 tips to save money out there:

 - Go out drinking less often